-People with disabilities who use supported decision-making make their own choices.
+People who use Supported Decision-Making make their own choices.
 Sometimes a supporter will believe that the individual is making a good choice for him or herself, and other times a supporter might believe the individual is making a bad choice.
 The supporter can always share his or her view with the individual, but ultimately it is always up to the person with the disability to decide for him or herself.

 Yes.
-You can use supported decision-making even if there is not a law about SDM in your state.
+You can use Supported Decision-Making even if there is not a law about Supported Decision-Making in your state.
 At its core, supported decision-making is an agreement between people to provide assistance with decision making.
-A court does not need to make an SDM agreement official.
-Where there are no SDM laws, the biggest challenge is often making sure other people understand what SDM is and how it works.
-For example, where there is no SDM law, a doctor may not know or understand what SDM is.
-If this happens the person with the disability and his or her supporters may need to educate the doctor about what SDM is.
+A court does not need to make an Supported Decision-Making agreement official.
+In states where there are no Supported Decision-Making laws, the biggest challenge is often making sure other people understand what Supported Decision-Making is and how it works.
+For example, where there is no Supported Decision-Making law, a doctor may not know or understand what Supported Decision-Making is.
+If this happens the person with the disability and his or her supporters may need to educate the doctor about what Supported Decision-Making is.

 Yes.
-Someone under a guardianship can try using SDM to see if the model of support is a good fit for the individual.
-However, it is extremely important that the individual, the guardian, and supporters understand the difference between SDM and guardianship and are clear about how decisions will be made while a guardianship is in place.
-More information about how to begin exploring SDM for someone under a guardianship is available here.
+Someone under a guardianship (or conservatorship) can try using Supported Decision-Making to see if the model of support is a good fit for the individual.
+However, it is extremely important that the individual, the guardian, and supporters understand the difference between Supported Decision-Making and guardianship and are clear about how decisions will be made while a guardianship is in place.
+More information about how to begin exploring Supported Decision-Making for someone under a guardianship is available here.

-SDM has been widely used by individuals with intellectual or developmental disabilities (I/DD), but the model been implemented less extensively by individuals with mental health disabilities.
-However, SDM principles and concepts should apply equally to both groups and there are some pilots that have focused on using SDM for people with mental health disabilities.
+Supported Decision-Making has been widely used by individuals with intellectual or developmental disabilities (I/DD), but the model been implemented less extensively by individuals with mental health disabilities or people labeled as having a mental health disability.
+However, Supported Decision-Making principles and concepts should apply equally to both groups and there are some pilots that have focused on using Supported Decision-Making for people with mental health disabilities or people labeled as having a mental health disability.
 While our our pilot projects have focused on serving individuals with intellectual and developmental disabilities, many of the people we have worked with also had co-occurring mental health diagnoses.

-Supported decision-making does not always result in a perfect decision, but it empowers people with disabilities to exercise the maximium amount of autonomy possible.
+Supported Decision-Making does not always result in a perfect decision, but it empowers people with disabilities to exercise the maximum amount of autonomy possible.

 A health care proxy is a person you choose to make decisions for you if you become unable to make a decision for yourself.
-Health care proxys are recommended for all adults, and we recommend designating a health care proxy if you decide to use supported decision-making.
+Health care proxys are recommended for all adults, and we recommend designating a health care proxy if you decide to use Supported Decision-Making.
 Choosing a health care proxy allows you to decide in advance who you would like as a decision-maker if there is an accident or emergency.
-Many people using SDM choose one of their supporters as their health care proxy.
-There is no conflict between using SDM and choosing a health care proxy: SDM is a system you can use to help you make your decisions every day, while a health care proxy is something that only gets used if there is an emergency that caused you to be unable to make decisions for your self.
+Many people using Supported Decision-Making choose one of their supporters as their health care proxy.
+There is no conflict between using Supported Decision-Making and choosing a health care proxy: Supported Decision-Making is a system you can use to help you make your decisions every day, while a health care proxy is something that only gets used if there is an emergency that caused you to be unable to make decisions for your self.

 You can read more about health care proxy in Massachusetts and get forms in English and Spanish at this website.
-There is also more information about SDM and health care proxies here and in our Getting Started guide.
+There is also more information about Supported Decision-Making and health care proxies here and in our Getting Started guide.

-Anyone can apply the concept of SDM to his or her life, regardless of the person’s age.
+Anyone can apply the concept of Supported Decision-Making to his or her life, regardless of the person’s age.
 However, people under 18 are not legal adults and have certain restrictions on their decision-making under the law because of age (not disability).
-If you think SDM might be a good option for you as an adult, you can certainly try out the model before you turn 18 with the understanding that your parent or guardian is still legally responsible for caring for you.
+If you think Supported Decision-Making might be a good option for you as an adult, you can certainly try out the model before you turn 18 with the understanding that your parent or guardian is still legally responsible for caring for you.